jsundgren/minesweepAR/README.md

 # minesweepAR
-AR Minesweeper!
+AR Maze game!
 Made in Unity with Vuforia SDK.